Fab2bprog/CRUD-Sqlite-Xojo-Example/README.md

 The application code is commented to make learning easier.
 Everything has been done to make the code as adaptable as possible.

-Created with Xojo 2024 release 4.2
+Created with Xojo 2024 release 4.2, using API 2.